carvel-dev/carvel-community/proposals/ytt/002-raw-data-values/README.md

 `@data/values` _technically_ is a YAML Document-level annotation.
 Marking an entire file as "data values" means that _all_ YAML documents within it would be considered as such.
 Notably, doing so conflicts with any future feature that aims to support Data Values co-existing with the templates that use them.

 - currently, `ytt` disallows any other kind of document in a given file.
 So, this restriction is -- in practice -- not new.
-- this "constraint" is limited to _only_ files explicitly marked in this fashion.
+- this "constraint" would be scoped to _only_ files explicitly file-marked as described
-- as Schema matures, it would more likely be the kind of YAML document mixed with templates should such a structure truly want to be supported.

 ##### Consideration: Array Items Requiring an @overlay/match